signature-opensource/CK-PerfectEvent/README.md

 is that safety is nevertheless checked at runtime when `Adapt` is called: adapters are forbidden when the event is a value type
 (boxing is not handled) and the adapted type must be a reference type that is assignable from the event type.

-When this is the case, an explicit conversion and another `PerfectEventSender` are required.
+When a type conversion is required, a bridge and another `PerfectEventSender` must be used.

 ### Bridges: when types are not compatible
 The `Adapt` method uses [Unsafe.As](http://unsafe.as).
 For this to work the types must be compliant, "true covariance"